Planet-Scale Power to the People

 Planet-scale sounds like it is intended for the largest companies in the world, but if you’re a smaller mid-size company, don’t count yourself out.
 If you have offices distributed across a region, a continent or around the world, you should be benefiting from planet-scale solutions.
 What matters most is where your users are and whether you are able to service them well based on the limited number of data centers you can operate.
 Let us show you why.

-VDI Reinvented: Planet-Scale PC in the Cloud
+VDI Reinvented: Planet-Scale Cloud PCs

 Similarly, in the world of virtual desktops, there are cloud-enabled solutions, cloud-native solutions and there are planet-scale solutions.
 Just as you might choose to run an Oracle database on premises, you can choose a VDI solution that runs on-premises.
 You can also choose a cloud-based VDI solution, but unless that solution is AWS WorkSpaces or Workspot Desktop Cloud, it’s not cloud-native, and that means by definition you will miss out on some fundamental cloud benefits.
-There are many important differences between VDI solutions and PC in the Cloud solutions:
+There are many important differences between VDI solutions and Cloud PC solutions:

-- A PC in the Cloud solution is a turnkey service with a Service Level Agreement (SLA), whereas legacy VDI is a Do-it-Yourself (DIY) Tool.
+- A Cloud PC solution is a turnkey service with a Service Level Agreement (SLA), whereas legacy VDI is a Do-it-Yourself (DIY) Tool.
 You have to hire consultants to integrate software, servers, storage, and networking.
 And they are responsible for keeping it all up and running, troubleshooting problems, and performing all the software updates.
 The SLA of the functionality is in their hands, and the overhead for maintaining all that complexity is significant.

 These differences are vast, but we need to go one step further.
-The #1 difference between a PC in the Cloud solution and a VDI solution is the planet-scale, globally distributed architecture.
+The #1 difference between a Cloud PC solution and a VDI solution is the planet-scale, globally distributed architecture.
 VDI was built for a single data center, and taking that on-premises VDI solution, dropping it in the cloud and adding the word “cloud” to the product name doesn’t change anything.
 It’s still a single data center architecture.
 Even a cloud-native VDI solution that delivers so many benefits may not have a globally distributed architecture and therefore cannot operate at planet-scale.
-A PC in the Cloud solution has a globally distributed architecture that fully leverages the power of the cloud, so every new cloud region that is made available brings compute power closer to the edge and closer to the user.
+A Cloud PC solution has a globally distributed architecture that fully leverages the power of the cloud, so every new cloud region that is made available brings compute power closer to the edge and closer to the user.
 That’s the Workspot difference, and that’s planet-scale power to the people!

 Planet-Scale Deployments Have Single Pane of Glass Management

-The Workspot PC in the Cloud solution has a globally distributed architecture, and that really matters.
+The Workspot Cloud PC solution has a globally distributed architecture, and that really matters.
 From a single pane of glass, IT can deliver virtual desktops and applications into any region of the cloud globally, and it can happen in minutes.
 That’s what we mean when we talk about easy scalability and elasticity; provision and de-provision virtual desktops in minutes and scale horizontally across cloud regions.
 Scalability and elasticity are fundamental cloud benefits, and you should be taking advantage of them for your virtual desktops.
 Solutions that don’t provide these benefits to you are wasting your IT resources.